Galarius/vscode-opencl/README.md

 ## Formatting Configuration

-* `opencl.formatting.name` - Default formatting utility is 'clang-format', which is shipped with 'ms-vscode.cpptools' extension.
+* `OpenCL.formatting.name` - Default formatting utility is 'clang-format', which is shipped with 'ms-vscode.cpptools' extension.
 Specify an absolute path to use another version of 'clang-format'.

 ## Commands